AB InBev seeks quick sales for Peroni and Grolsch - sources

 BIDDING FIELD

-U.S. buyout funds KKR (KKR.N), Bain Capital and TPG (TPG.L) have already expressed interest in the brands being sold by AB InBev, which also include craft beer maker Meantime Brewing.
-So have European peers PAI Partners, BC Partners [BCPRT.UL], Cinven [CINV.UL] and Permira, the sources said.
+U.S. buyout funds KKR, Bain Capital and TPG have already expressed interest in the brands being sold by AB InBev, which also include craft beer maker Meantime Brewing.
+So have European peers PAI Partners, BC Partners, Cinven and Permira, the sources said.

 KKR and AB InBev have a history of profitable dealing.
 KKR bought Korea's Oriental Brewery in 2009 for $1.8 billion in the wake of InBev's purchase of Anheuser-Busch.
 AB InBev bought the business back in 2014 for $5.8 billion.